pipiscrew/mail_desktop/readme.md

 # mail_desktop - keep privacy to mails & messengers

 Today I’m thinking, why not creating a tabbed application that is isolated from any other website (each tab has its own cookies) and keep there all the mails / messengers (?).. of course you can use a second browser for that but you have to check it, plus is not providing tab isolation..
-This application stays at tray, upon mail and what user advised as notification_keyword, getting an icon/sound alert… Inspired by [Kiwi for Gmail](https://www.kiwiforgmail.com/) (Kiwi 28/09/2023 turned to Electron).
+This application stays at tray, upon mail and what user advised as notification_keyword, getting an icon/sound alert… Inspired by [Kiwi for Gmail](https://www.kiwiforgmail.com/) (Kiwi 28/08/2023 turn to Electron).

 For gmail login, for one time, user has to set the **agent alternative** then after success login, restore it to **agent chrome**.